-Prior to execution of the contract, successful bidders are required to provide bid item break out information for the COA DBE work and a "Bidders List" to the Department.
+Prior to execution of the contract, successful bidders are required to provide bid item breakdown information for the COA DBE work and a "Bidders List" to the Department.
 This information is used to verify the COA DBEs planned work as related to the list of bid items along with the amounts for each COA DBE.
 This information is entered in to CCIS for the monitoring/tracking purpose.
 The bidders list is to include the names and addresses of every firm that submitted a bid or quotation to the Prime, whether or not that bid was used as part of the overall proposal.
 The bidder is also required to submit a complete list of all DBE firms shown on the DBE Utilization Certification and all the Bid Items, along with unit prices and extensions, assigned to each DBE firm.
-The Contractor is directed to send the bid item breakout information and the bidders list directly to the WSDOT Office of Equal Opportunity in Olympia and normally the Project Engineer will have no involvement.
+The Contractor is directed to send the DBE Bid Item Breakdown information and the bidders list directly to the WSDOT Office of Equal Opportunity in Olympia and normally the Project Engineer will have no involvement with the initial submittal.
+The DBE Bid Item Breakdown is the initial submittal for the Contractor's DBE utilization plan.
+Subsequent changes to the DBE utilization plan are described below.